rashedhaider/rashedhaider/README.md

 🌟 Welcome to my GitHub profile!
-I'm [Your Name], an Economist turned Software Engineer with a creative edge.
+I'm Rashed Haider, an Economist turned Software Engineer with a creative edge.
 My journey in economics built a strong analytical base, helping me grasp complex systems and excel in problem-solving.
 This foundation fueled my technology passion, leading to a second bachelor's in Software Engineering.

 👨‍💻 In software engineering, I blend technical skill with innovative thought.
 My academic record, featuring high grades in Agile and Advanced Programming, underscores my dedication.
 I relish challenging coding problems and stay updated with tech trends.